AdaGCN: Adaboosting Graph Convolutional Networks into Deep Models: Our Approach: AdaGCN

 \subsection{Comparison with Existing Methods}

-\textbf{Architectural Difference.} As illustrated in Figure~\ref{figure_network} and \ref{figure_connection}, there is an apparent difference among the architectures of GCN~\cite{kipf2016semi}, SGC~\cite{wu2019simplifying}, JK~\cite{xu2018representation} and AdaGCN.
+\textbf{Architectural Difference.} As illustrated in Figure~\ref{figure_network} and \ref{figure_connection}, there is an apparent difference among the architectures of GCN~\citep{kipf2016semi}, SGC~\citep{wu2019simplifying}, Jumping Knowledge~(JK)~\citep{xu2018representation} and AdaGCN.
 Compared with these existing graph convolutional approaches that sequentially convey intermediate result $Z^{(l)}$ to compute final prediction, our AdaGCN transmits weights of nodes $w^i$, aggregated features of different hops of neighbors $\hat{A}^{l}X$.
 More importantly, in AdaGCN the embedding $Z^{(l)}$ is independent of the flow of computation in the network and the sparse adjacent matrix $\hat{A}$ is also not directly involved in the computation of individual network because we compute $\hat{A}^{(l+1)}X$ in advance and then feed it instead of $\hat{A}$ into the classifier $f_{\theta}^{(l+1)}$, thus yielding significant computation reduction, which will be discussed further in Section~\ref{alg:algorithm_AdaGCN}.

-\textbf{Connection with PPNP and APPNP.} We also established a strong connection between AdaGCN and previous state-of-the-art PPNP and APPNP~\cite{klicpera2018predict} method that leverages personalized pagerank to reconstruct graph convolutions in order to use information from a large and adjustable neighborhood.
+\textbf{Connection with PPNP and APPNP.} We also established a strong connection between AdaGCN and previous state-of-the-art Personalized Propagation of Neural Predictions~(PPNP) and Approximate PPNP~(APPNP)~\citep{klicpera2018predict} method that leverages personalized pagerank to reconstruct graph convolutions in order to use information from a large and adjustable neighborhood.
 The analysis can be summarized in the following Proposition~\ref{theorem:PPNP}.
 Proof can refer to Appendix~\ref{sec: proof_theorem1}.

 \begin{prop} Suppose that $\gamma$ is the teleport factor.
 Let matrix sequence $\{Z^{(l)}\}$ be from the output of each layer $l$ in AdaGCN, then PPNP is equivalent to the Exponential Moving Average~(EMA) with exponentially decreasing factor $\gamma$ on $\{Z^{(l)}\}$ in a sharing parameters version, and its approximate version APPNP can be viewed as the approximated form of EMA with a limited number of terms. \end{prop}